EvanTheB/kicker-module/README.md

-# kicker-module
+# wrank
-willie module for a kicker ladder with ELO rankings n stuff.
+A ranking system for games.
+python setup.py develop

+Originally a ladder for kicker controlled by IRC, now cli and web frontends also.
+Currently only supports 2v2 games, goal is to make it more general.

-Data is tracked in a file kicker.log, which is backed up to kicker.log_bak on read but still occasionally corrupted when I am dumb.
-Current fixing of bad data should be done by editing the log file directly.
+Data is tracked in a file kicker.log, this should be provided on command line in future.
+Fixing of bad data should be done by editing the log file directly, it should be straightforward.

-use with .kicker -h
+# Frontends
+IRC via willie
+web via web.py
+cli via __main__.py (python wrank -m) svg graphs via numpy

+You will likely need to edit the frontends to make them work, they assume you are me.

+# Ladders
-A few different ladders running right now, ELO, basic(win/loss), trueskill.
+A few different ladders created, ELO, basic(win/loss), win/loss scaled by number of games, trueskill.
+Trueskill is the most interesting and default.
+Trueskill code was adapted from Jeff Mosers article and c# code https://github.com/moserware/Skills.

 To Come:
-I would like to add ladder movements to the display graphing comparisons of the various ladders and how they differ in their estimates.
 Configurable for different types of games
-Fix data from IRC interface
-Web interface
+Proper setup.py and frontends that work off the shelf.